dmnielsen/scrape_sbtb/README.md

 links of full review pages until reaching the newest review in the database.

-**scrape_reviews.py** goes through each link and pulls information on the reviewer, grade, book title, book author, publication year, and genres and writes it to the table.
-Review format was redone somewhere along the way (14 October 2014), so code first looks for the new formatting, if that fails, it checks for the old formatting.
-A restructure to look for guest reviews first was added.
-Should outsource the whole process into functions.
+**scrape_reviews.py** goes through each link for the full book review and pulls information on the reviewer, grade, book title, book author, publication year, genres, and themes, and writes it to the database.
+Book review format was redesigned and implemented 14 October 2014;
+code first tries scraping by assuming the new formatting, and if that fails, it checks for the old formatting.

 2016-09-20: I've added a "guest_review" column.
 0 = not a guest review,
 1 = guest review.